dan-leo/masters/thesis/v8/thesis.md

 ### Mobility Tests

+The Sierra Wireless 7702 has a Qualcomm 9206 modem which supports LTE Cat M1, NB1 and EC-GSM.

-Using a Sierra Wireless WP7702 on Ericsson Test BTS 'L06009A3' and EARFCN 3734/3752, the UE had to periodically ping an internet-facing server and the dead time was measured before it reconnected received a response.
-The RSRP was in the range -50 to -80 dBm and therefore in ECL 0.
+Using a Sierra Wireless WP7702 on Ericsson Test BTS 'L06009A3' and EARFCN 3734/3752, the UE had to periodically ping an internet-facing server and the dead time was measured before it reconnected and received a response.
+The RSRP was in the range -50 to -80 dBm and in ECL 0.

 The tests took place within a faraday cage to isolate the test network from the live RAN, else by opening the door of the faraday cage it deregistered from the network and MME.

-Table: NB-IoT and LTE Cat-M handover.
+Table: NB-IoT and LTE Cat-M handover. {#tbl:mobility}

 | Mobility test         | Time   |
 | --------------------- | ------ |